Tarzan & Jane: Plot

 Professor Porter then joins the conversation, suggesting to Jane that she and Tarzan should celebrate their anniversary with a dance.
 This causes Terk to bring up the time Jane's old friend Robert Canler visited.
-Things had gone well, despite Tarzan feeling jealous and mistrusting towards Canler (claiming that he is a bad man that reminds him of Sabor), until Canler had revealed he was working as a double agent for the Germans of the German Empire during World War I and had come for a code machine disguised as a music box he gave to Jane for safekeeping.
-He then kidnapped her, but was tracked down and stopped by Tarzan assisted by RAF pilot Nigel Taylor, who had been on Canler's trail.
+Things had gone well, despite Tarzan feeling jealous and mistrusting towards Canler (claiming that he is a bad man who reminds him of Sabor, which Jane dismisses) until Canler revealed he was working as a double agent for the Germans of the German Empire during World War I and had come for a code machine disguised as a music box he gave to Jane for safekeeping.
+He then kidnaps her, but was tracked down and stopped by Tarzan assisted by RAF pilot Nigel Taylor, who had been on Canler's trail.
 Taylor commandeers Canler's plane and takes him back to England to stand trial.
+Jane is saddened that Tarzan was right about Canler all along, but Tarzan senses that he may have some good within him as he did return to save Jane at one point.

-Having run out of ideas and realizing anniversaries would not fit in with Tarzan's uncivilized lifestyle, Jane returns to the treehouse in disappointment, only to cheer up after finding it decorated and everyone, including Tarzan, who is wearing his father's suit, had planned a surprise party to make her happy.
+Having run out of ideas and realizing anniversaries would not fit in with Tarzan's uncivilized lifestyle, Jane returns to the treehouse in disappointment, only to cheer up after finding it decorated and everyone, including Tarzan, who is wearing his father's suit, planned a surprise party to make her happy.
 Terk, Tantor, and the Professor had known about it all along and were simply distracting her while everyone else got the party set up.
 Tarzan gives Jane a diamond ring made from the same diamonds in the volcano.
-The celebrations start as everyone dances, including Tarzan and Jane as the film concludes with the couple dancing under the moonlight with fireflies all around.
+The celebrations start as everyone dances, including Tarzan and Jane, and the film concludes with the couple dancing under the moonlight with fireflies all around.